chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

   - Computational Macroeconomics

 education:
-  institutions:
+  courses:
-  - institution: Williams College
+  - course: Williams College
-    course: B.A. in Economics and B.A. in Mathematics (*summa cum laude* with highest honors, Phi Beta Kappa)
+    institution: B.A. in Economics and B.A. in Mathematics (*summa cum laude* with highest honors, Phi Beta Kappa)
     year: 2019

 # Social/Academic Networking